lumiknit/journey-to-learn-omok/README.md

 - [06.
 Better Way to Gather Good Data](06_better_way_to_gather_good_data.ipynb)
 - [07.
 Second Attempt of Training](07_second_attempt_of_training.ipynb)
 - [08.
 Third Attempt with Learning from Wrong Answers](08_third_attempt_with_learning_from_wrong_answers.ipynb)

-## Work in Place ㅠ

 - [09.
 4th Attempt with Learning from Wrong Answers 2](09_4th_attempt_with_learning_from_wrong_answers_2.ipynb)

+## Work in Place / To-Do ㅠ

 - xx\.
-Open Negotiation for Rewards
+Encoding of Board
 - xx\.
-Q in MC
+4-connect
+- xx\.
+Feature Engineering